Down High School

 Down High School is a controlled co-educational grammar school located in Downpatrick, County Down, Northern Ireland.
-The school has students from the ages of eleven to eighteen in the senior school — of which there are 953 students (2024/25).
+The school has students from the ages of eleven to eighteen in the senior school; there are 953 students (2024/25).

 On 21 July 2014, John O'Dowd, the education minister, approved a development proposal to close the preparatory department of Down High School and it closed on 30 June 2014.
-There are roughly 250 pupils engaged in A-level study in the sixth form.
+There are roughly 250 pupils studying A-levels in the sixth form.
 In July 2015, some £20 million was granted by the education minister to begin the new build project in 2017.